axarekma/CardDetect/README.md

 ### Usage
-To set up the database, you need to run
+If you want to have everything work correctly, you need to download the images from Scryfall and set up the database.
+This is done by by setting `DOWNLOAD_IMAGES_FROM_SCRYFALL` variable to `True` and running
 ```
 python make_database.py
 ```

-if you want to have everything work correctly, you need to download the images from Scryfall.
-This can be done by setting `DOWNLOAD_IMAGES_FROM_SCRYFALL` variable to `True`.

 The precalculated features and database in the repo do match, but no image match preview will be avbailable.

 You can change the sets you want to include by changing the `sets.` I trained on English sets (images defaulted to the ones without the missing language banner) until homelands.
 This is also the ONNX file that is included.

 ### Card detection
 The idea here is that I use a probabilistic Hough Transform to get the line elements of the image.